netvigate888/credit_default_prediction/README.md

-# default
+# Loan Default Prediction
-Default Loan Prediction
+Loan default prediction in the low-income segment